 “Sky?
 Please open the door,” his mother called and tapped once on the door.
-“Let me know that you’re okay.”
+“Let me know you’re okay.”

 “Sky!”
 Mrs. Joshua shouted.
 Her light tapping turned into urgent pounding.
 “Did something happen?
 Come out and talk to me.
 Are you listening?”

 He quickly climbed to his feet and yanked the door open.
-Mrs. Joshua jumped back, but hastily composed herself.
-Though she was colorless and misery, she was a still a pretty woman with her wispy, featherlike frame and silvery blond hair pulled into a tight bun at the nape of a long, slender neck.
+Mrs. Joshua jumped but hastily composed herself.
+Though she was colorless and miserable, she was still a pretty woman with her wispy, featherlike frame and silvery blond hair pulled into a tight bun at the nape of a long, slender neck.
 Her refined features were twisted into a grimace of worry and disapproval, and slim hands were resting on her hips.

 She leaned against the doorframe as if to support her gangly form.

-“Stop this Skylar.”
+“Stop this, Skylar.”
 Mrs. Joshua’s voice was cold and hard like stone.

 “You are too young to understand the true nature of this situation,” Mrs. Joshua explained calmly.
 “There are things about what happened that won’t make sense to you right now.
 That is all that I will tell you.”

 Sky snorted cynically.
 “Typical.
-The man ruins your life and yet you still stand beside him?
+The man ruins your life, and yet you still stand beside him?
 What do you gain from protecting him?”

 “For our own good?”
 Sky interjected.
 He blinked in disbelief.
 “How is going outside and having people avoid you like the plague for my own good?
 Mom, do you have any idea how it feels to know that you will always be alone everywhere you go?
 To know that no matter what I say and do, people will always see me as the second Ian Joshua—”